Key Critical Touchpoints Across the Patient Journey

 From the first website visit to follow‑up care, every interaction matters.
 By understanding where friction exists, where emotions run high, and where digital tools can help, care teams can build experience‑centric journeys that patients value.

-What’s the most important touchpoint in healthcare?
+What is the most important touchpoint in a patient’s healthcare experience?

 What are digital touchpoints in the patient journey?